 Capital One® Venture® Rewards Credit Card

-This card offers new customers 40,000 bonus miles, worth $400 in travel statement credits, after spending $3,000 on new purchases within the first three months of account opening.
+This card offers new customers a one-time bonus of 50,000 bonus miles, worth $500 in travel statement credits, after spending $3,000 on new purchases within the first three months of account opening.
 You earn two miles per dollar spent, and you can redeem your miles for statement credits towards travel reservations including airfare, hotels, car rentals and cruises.
 You can redeem as many or as few miles as you want at any time, once the miles have posted to your account.

 As a part of the Visa Signature program, it includes many cardholder benefits.
 For example, it comes with extended warranty protection that can add an additional year to your manufacturer’s warranty.
 It also comes with rental car insurance and a complimentary concierge service that can assist you 24 hours a day with nearly any request.
 The Visa Signature program also includes numerous travel and shopping discounts at featured hotels, resorts and merchants.

-The standard interest rate for this card is 13.99% - 23.99% (Variable), based on your creditworthiness when you apply.
-There’s a $59 annual fee for this card that’s waived the first year, and as with all Capital One cards, there’s never any foreign transaction fees.
+The standard interest rate for this card is 17.49% - 24.74% (Variable), based on your creditworthiness when you apply.
+There’s a $95 annual fee for this card that’s waived the first year, and as with all Capital One® cards, there’s never any foreign transaction fees.

 Barclaycard Arrival Plus® World Elite Mastercard®

-New applicants receive 12 months of 0% APR financing on balance transfers made within 45 days of account opening, with a 3% balance transfer fee.
-Then, the standard interest rate is 16.99%, 20.99% or 23.99% APR based on your creditworthiness when you applied.
-There’s an $89 annual fee for this card that’s waived the first year, and no foreign transaction fees.
+New applicants receive 0% on the first 12 billing cycles following each balance transfer that posts to your account within 45 days of account opening, with a balance transfer fee of either $5 or 3% of the amount of each transfer, whichever is greater.
+Then, the standard interest rate is 18.24%, 22.24% or 25.24% variable based on your creditworthiness when you applied.
+There’s an $89 annual fee for this card, which is waived the first year and no foreign transaction fees.

 Which card is right for you?